Moddy2024/Moddy2024/README.md

 [![GitHub Moddy2024](https://img.shields.io/github/followers/Moddy2024?label=follow&style=social)](https://github.com/Moddy2024)&nbsp;
 ### 👨🏻‍💻 &nbsp;About Me

+- A highly resourceful computer programmer who has obsession with coding and solving problems.
 -  🖥️ I like working in machine learning, deep learning, and computer vision.
+-  All my projects are listed here in this github account.

 ### 🛠 &nbsp;Tech Stack